micmog/CIPHER/README.md

 CIPHER is a phase-field simulation code for microstructure evolution in multi-component alloy systems.
 Features include:

 - Automatic parallel adaptive mesh refinement.
-- Local truccation error estimates and adaptive time stepping.
+- Local truncation error estimates and adaptive time stepping.
 - Designed for large number of phases (10-10000), with constant computational complexity, i.e. computational cost is independent of the number of phases.
 - Efficient grand-canonical-based phase-field implementation with direct use of Compound-Energy-Formalism and other CALPHAD thermodynamic models for multi-component systems [1].
 - Designed for MPI parallelization and scalability.